 Expect amazing keynotes by Susan Cain, Jeff Duncan-Andrade, Howard Fuller, Sonja Lyubomirsky, Allyson Mackey, and David Yeager, and three hands-on workshops of your choice that will prepare you to implement character development in your classroom.

 We are committed to making the Educator Summit affordable for our attendees.
-The current registration fee is $250 and will increase on April 30th to $350.
+The current registration fee is $450.

 Registration includes breakfast, lunch and a cocktail reception on Thursday, along with breakfast on Friday.
 Dietary restrictions will be accommodated.

 The Philadelphia 201 Hotel is a valet-only property with a daily parking rate of $42 plus 22% service fee per the city.
 Educator Summit attendees will receive a 20% discounted rate for parking.

 For drive-in guests, you can pick up parking passes at the registration table.
 For overnight guests, the parking will be billed to the master account on each reservation with the discount reflected.